pete-mba5/pete-mba5.github.io/_posts/2023-04-20-picture-of-the-day.markdown

 ---
 I finished the book "The Distraction Addiction".
 It was a quick read with some interesting ideas, that I had already read somewhere else.

-I am trying some of these ideas and for the time being, it is going well.
+I am trying some of these ideas and for the time being, everything is going well.
 I am just checking my corporate email 2 to 3 times a day.
 The rest of the day, the Outlook remains closed.
 My appointments can be checked on TEAMS.

 Once I am consistent with the abandonment of the email, I will remove the Outlook app from the iPhone.
 I am currently not using it, but I still want to keep it just in case.